 Deer Hunting Seasons

-Arizona is home to two species of deer.
-They are the mule deer and the coues deer.
-Both species have Non-Permit archery-only (over-the-counter) tags, general tags, muzzleloader tags, and youth tags.
-Hunters need to apply through a draw system for everything but the OTC archery tags.
-Some draw permits are species specific and some are not.
+Arizona is home to two species of deer: mule deer and Coues deer.
+Both species have non-permit archery-only (over-the-counter [OTC]) tags, general tags, muzzleloader tags, and youth tags.
+Hunters need to apply through a draw system for everything except the OTC archery tags.
+Some draw permits are species-specific, and some are not.
 All are tied to certain units in the state.
-Online applications are accepted toward the front end of June and tags are mailed by the end of July.
+Online applications are accepted toward the front end of June, and tags are mailed by the end of July.
 Season dates for draw permits range from the beginning of October through December.
 Hunters are allowed one deer per calendar year.

-Create hunt strategies for your property with custom Waypoints, view wind forecasts for individual stand sites, integrate with cell cameras, and so much more.
+Create hunt strategies with custom Waypoints, wind forecasts for specific locations, and so much more.

 Season Dates